Echeveria 'Can Can'

 This hybrid is with unknown parentage created by Dick Wright.

 Echeveria 'Can Can' is a succulent that forms a large rosette of stout, fleshy leaves.
 The rosette grows up to 14 inches (35 cm) in diameter.
-Leaves change the color form copper-green to brown-violet when older.
+Leaves change the color from copper-green to brown-violet when older.
 They are covered with a powdery bloom and have red ruffled margins.
 Flowers are reddish-pink and usually appear in summer.

 How to Grow and Care for Echeveria 'Can Can'